article | April 23, 2017

 Where does the time go?
-Q1 is in the books and Q2 is halfway done.
+Q1 is in the books and Q2 is nearly one third complete.
 More than a quarter of the year already down.
 Summer’s upon us and you may have a mid-year sales training event coming up.
 Where should you focus?
-How do you make your enablement more effective?
-Sales manager coaching is a good place to start.
+How do you make your number by making sales enablement more effective?
+A focus on the fundamentals is the place to start.
 As a guide to the discussion, download our workbook and flip to the Sales Enablement phase on pages 319 – 322 of the PDF workbook.

 Sales Coaching Matters

 At sales kickoff, you’ve already run a number of sales training sessions.
 Maybe you even rolled out a tweak to the sales process.
 Or an entirely new process altogether.
 That’s great.
 But are you preparing your MOST important sales resources to make a difference?
 Before blindly doubling down on sales training once again, review the recent interview Stop Checking the Box with Wasted Sales Training.

 Your most important link to the field is the front-line sales manager.
 Are you enabling them to lead their teams more effectively on a daily basis?
 Setting their teams up for success?
 Use this Sales Coaching Scorecard to help produce better coaches.
 And better sales results.

 This scorecard highlights key areas where coaching can make a large impact.
 It targets sales activities that produce results.
 Coaching these specific activities helps improve weaknesses in the field.
 Rep-by-rep. It helps uncover and target the areas needing the most attention.
 And it offers solutions at the right time.
 Better coaching helps the team drive richer prospect and customer interactions.
 Growing deal size and shortening the sales cycle.

 Do Your Front-Line Managers Know How to Coach Success?